 Planning for expansion?
 A single HBA can talk to a SAS expander and let you run 24 or more drives through one PCIe slot.

-How to Buy an HBA That Just Works
+How to Buy an HBA That Works Out of the Box

 Get One Already Flashed to IT Mode

 Most used enterprise HBAs ship with RAID firmware (IR mode).
 You want IT mode.
-This makes each drive show up independently.
+That’s what makes each drive show up independently.

 Popular models: